pygame/pygame/docs/reST/ref/font.rst

    render can emulate bold or italic features, but it is better to load from a font with actual italic or bold glyphs.

+   .. versionchanged:: 2.1.3 This class is also available through the ``pygame.Font``
+      alias.

    .. attribute:: bold

       | :sl:`Gets or sets whether the font should be rendered in (faked) bold.`